 Help Your Parent Create the Necessary Legal Documents

 Planning ahead also includes creating legally valid documents that express one’s wishes in writing.
 This may include having an up-to-date will, creating a durable power of attorney for medical decisions, and creating a living trust to transfer property to selected beneficiaries.
 Encouraging a parent to create the necessary estate planning documents can save families a lot of stress and challenges later on.
+You can create a DIY living trust.

 Understand Long-Term Care Options